andrew/ultimate-awesome/README.md

 - [awesome-coredns](https://github.com/mariuskimmina/awesome-coredns) - A curated list for awesome CoreDNS resources.
 - [awesome-metamask-snaps](https://github.com/piotr-roslaniec/awesome-metamask-snaps) - A curated list of awesome MetaMask Snaps related resources.
 - [awesome-frontend-interview-resources](https://github.com/rajat-mehra05/awesome-frontend-interview-resources) - Here is a list of some frontend interview questions which I have collected based on what people shared from their interview experience.
-- [LearningResources](https://github.com/shravan20/LearningResources) - A centralised hub for learner around the globe from A-Z. You can find collections of manuals, blogs, hacks, one liners, courses, other free learning-resources and more  .
 - [awesome-deeplearning-study](https://github.com/taki0112/awesome-deeplearning-study) - Summary of DeepLearning (Korean and English are included).
 - [awesome-ibmcloud](https://github.com/victorshinya/awesome-ibmcloud) - A curated list of awesome IBM Cloud SDKs, open source repositories, tools, blogs and other resources.
 - [Awesome-ML-Model-Governance](https://github.com/visenger/Awesome-ML-Model-Governance) - This repository provides a curated list of references about Machine Learning Model Governance, Ethics, and Responsible AI.
 - [awesome-video-domain-adaptation](https://github.com/xuyu0010/awesome-video-domain-adaptation) - A comprehensive collection of awesome research and other items about video domain adaptation.
-- [Awesome-CustomROM](https://github.com/ImKKingshuk/Awesome-CustomROM) - Awesome-CustomROM: Explore the World of Custom Android Experiences!
-Dive into a collection of the best Custom ROMs, featuring cutting-edge features, enhanced performance, and a vibrant developer community.
-Elevate your Android experience beyond the ordinary! 🌐🚀 #CustomROMs #AndroidDev #OpenSource #XiaomiEU #HyperOS #OriginOS.
 - [awesome-talks](https://github.com/jeroenvdgulik/awesome-talks) - My mostly incomplete list of memorable talks that should probably be required material.
 - [awesome-js-dev-id](https://github.com/mazipan/awesome-js-dev-id) - 😎 Daftar para developer/programmer JavaScript terkece asal Indonesia.
 - [awesome-meilisearch](https://github.com/meilisearch/awesome-meilisearch) - A curated list of awesome Meilisearch resources.